thrasr/GitHub-Email-Scraper/README.md

 This is a quick ruby script to get public emails of contributors, watchers, stargazers, and forkers of all repos for a user/organization.
+Please use responsibly and respect those who wish to opt out of your email communications.

 Developed using ruby 2.1, however should run successfully with similar versions of ruby.